 - Cook linguine according to package directions.

-- Meanwhile, in a large skillet, saute garlic in 4-1/2 teaspoons oil for 1 minute or until tender.
+- Meanwhile, in a large skillet, saute garlic in 4-1/2 teaspoons oil for 1 minute.
 Stir in parsley and 1/2 teaspoon pepper.
 Remove to a small bowl and set aside.

 - In a shallow bowl, combine the flour, basil, salt and remaining pepper.
 In another shallow bowl, whisk eggs.
 Dredge chicken strips in flour mixture, then dip in eggs.

-- In the same skillet, cook chicken in remaining oil over medium-high heat for 8-10 minutes or until no longer pink.
+- In the same skillet, cook and stir chicken in remaining oil over medium-high heat for 8-10 minutes or until no longer pink.

 - Drain linguine; place on a serving platter.
 Pour garlic mixture over linguine and toss to coat; top with chicken.
 Yield: 6 servings.